-When we receive a request for partnership, first of all, we assess the proposed project to see if we are a proper contractor to take it on.
+When we receive a partnership request, we foremost assess the proposed project to see if we are a proper contractor to take it on.
 Several features impact our work process, such as expertise in questions, the scope of the project, and can we cover the project with our resources.
 Mad Devs believes that signing a contract is a long-term commitment, so it is essential to consider every detail.
 We believe customers' business success depends on whether we have enough expertise and capacity to deliver the project.

-Unfortunately, it is unlikely to build a product that is valuable to end-users without precise product specifications and requirements.
+Unfortunately, it is unlikely to build a valuable product for end-users without precise product specifications and requirements.
 Such projects usually involve high risks and a lack of personal growth for our developers.
 Instead of developing features, the IT team will be trapped in a circle of re-developing one module repeatedly and wasting the budget.
 Cost is a product of time and team members.
 Suppose you employ people for a more extended period, the cost increases.
 Adding more team members increases the cost of delivering the same business value.

-- No vision for the project: there’s a list of requirements in the request but no explanation of how the project can survive in the market or otherwise make profits.
+- If there is no vision for the project: there’s a list of requirements in the request but no explanation of how the project can survive in the market or otherwise make profits.

 - Projects of small scope or short life span: our approaches (well-established processes, attention to detail, and emphasis on sustainability, e.g., architecture and CI/CD) are suitable for high-loaded projects.